b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 &nbsp;

+> *As you think celestial, you will find yourself avoiding anything that robs you of your agency.
+Any addiction—be it gaming, gambling, debt, drugs, alcohol, anger, pornography, sex, or even food—==offends God==.
+Why?
+Because your obsession becomes your god.
+You look to it rather than to Him for solace.*

+— *[Think Celestial!](https://www.churchofjesuschrist.org/study/general-conference/2023/10/51nelson?lang=eng&id=p18#p18)*, President Russell M. Nelson, President of The Church of Jesus Christ of Latter-day Saints, General Conference 2023 October

+&nbsp;

 ## A name given by enemies
-> [T]he name Mormon, and Mormonism, was ==given to us by our enemies==, but Latter Day Saints was the real name by which the church was organized.
+> *[T]he name Mormon, and Mormonism, was ==given to us by our enemies==, but Latter Day Saints was the real name by which the church was organized.*

 — Joseph Smith, Letter to Isaac Galland, 22 March 1839, p.
 54, The Joseph Smith Papers, accessed May 26, 2024, https://www.josephsmithpapers.org/paper-summary/letter-to-isaac-galland-22-march-1839/4#10621821545696261506

 "enemies" has a footnote; let's expand that.

-> As early as June 1830, an outside observer noted that because JS’s followers “believe in the Book of Mormon, they bear the name Mormonites.”
-In the 1830s, journalists called the religion “Mormonism,” with church members referred to as “Mormonites” and “Mormons.”
+> *As early as June 1830, an outside observer noted that because JS’s followers “believe in the Book of Mormon, they bear the name Mormonites.”
+In the 1830s, journalists called the religion “Mormonism,” with church members referred to as “Mormonites” and “Mormons.”*

 &nbsp;